 You can learn to crochet too!

 For those of you who follow my blog regularly, you know how much I love inexpensive crafting ideas.
-The fact that you can begin learning to crochet with only a few small purchases, including pretty cheap yarn, is a big plus in my book.
+The fact that you can begin learning to crochet with only a few small purchases, including pretty cheap acrylic or cotton yarn, is a big plus in my book.

-It seems like there are several reasons for the sudden interest in crochet, and it's partly due to social media attention on Instagram.
+It seems like there are several reasons for the sudden interest in crochet and other yarn crafts, and it's partly due to social media attention on Instagram.
 Crochet-preneurs and people interested in learning to crochet can connect and showcase their projects, which I think is pretty awesome.
 That’s not the only reason for the surge of crochet craziness, though.

 Why all the craze about crocheting?